CBIIT/bento-mdf/README.md

 in the MDF, using a path.
 Joining the URL value and the path value with a backslash should create a url that can return the actual list of enumerated values.

+The `Version` value, if present, should be a human-readable version string (e.g., v1.7.2) for the model described in the MDF.
+Best practice is to keep it in sync with a git tag for which a GitHub release has been made.

 ### Nodes